bmuschko/cka-crash-course/exercises/03-etcd-backup-restore/instructions.md

 </p>
 </details>

 In this exercise, you will identify the configuration of the etcd database, back it up and restore the original database from a backup file.
-The command line tool `etcdctl` and `etcdutl` has already been pre-installed on the control plane node.
+The command line tools `etcdctl` and `etcdutl` have already been pre-installed on the control plane node.

 > [!NOTE]
 > The file [vagrant-setup.md](../common/vagrant-setup.md) describes the setup instructions and commands for Vagrant and VMware.
 If you do not want to use the Vagrant environment, you can use the O'Reilly interactive lab ["Backing up and restoring etcd"](https://learning.oreilly.com/scenarios/cka-prep-backing/9781492095521/).